ericselk2018/next-fast-pinball/README.md

 #### GameController

 Controls a game.
 Renders only while a game is running.
 Decides which mode is active.
+Renders game status and slides.

 #### ModeSelect

 Rendered during mode selection (no active balls).
 Allows player to select the next mode to start.

-#### ModeSlide

-Obsolete - will move to Slides\GameSlide

-#### Play

-Obsolete - will move to Slides\GameSlide

 #### Slides